MissingMaps/missingmaps.github.io/README.md

 ### Updating 'Mapathon Materials' zip folder

-During the regularly occurring site build process, any files in the `app/assets/downloads/mapathon-materials/` folder will be zipped together and made available for download at http://www.missingmaps.org/assets/downloads/mapathon-materials.zip
+During the regularly occurring site build process, any files in the `app/assets/downloads/mapathon-materials/` folder will be zipped together and made available for download at http://www.missingmaps.org/assets/downloads/mapathon-materials.zip.
+Make sure the file at `host.materials_list[0].asset` in each `app/_data/{{language_code}}.yml` file exists in the `downloads` folder (e.g. `mapathon-materials/english/How_to_Host_a_Mapathon_EN.pdf`).

 ### Adding Language support